krzentner/language-world/data/text-davinci-003-old/chain_md/reach-3.md

     Steps:  1.
 Reach towards the target  2.
-Move the robot's gripper directly to the target location  3.
-Check if the robot's gripper is near the target location  4.
-If not, repeat steps 1-3 until the robot's gripper is near the target location
+When the robot's gripper is not near reach target, the robot should reach to goal.